 Adapting your story in a way that is meaningful to you

-It provides a chance for self-reflection
+A chance for self-reflection

 Decreases the avoidance of negative thoughts